 • Open the document as you would a letter (with the firm’s name and address, followed by ‘Dear [Insert Firm Name]’, etc.)

-• Introduce yourself – your background (a big picture summary), how you came to discover the legal industry, etc.
+• Introduce yourself – your background, how you came to discover the legal industry, etc.

 • Focus intensely on the specifics of the firm you are applying to – why does it appeal to you?
-What are some specific recent deals they have worked on that have interested you?
-Tailor your answers to come across as unique and specific to the firm – being generic is the easiest way to get your application rejected for appearing indistinguishable from all the others.
+What are some recent deals they have worked on that interest you?

 Training Contract Application Questions

-The vast majority of applications will feature a handful of boxes (roughly speaking, anywhere between 3 and 5) asking you specific questions, which you will need to answer in a paragraph or two (a word limit is usually provided).
+The vast majority of applications will feature a handful of boxes asking you specific questions, which you will need to answer in a paragraph or two.
 Common questions include:

 • What interests you about becoming a solicitor?